dumlutimuralp/antrea-packet-walks/part_b/README.md

 Next phase is the flow being sent from backendsvc service to the frontend pod and the processing of that flow is explained in the next section.

-# 7. SCENARIO 1 - Phase 4 - Service to Frontend
+# 7. Phase 4 - Service to Frontend

 In this section the response from backendsvc service to the frontend pod will be explained.